SMILE DESIGNER & DENTOPHOBIA | A SWISS MEDICAL COMPANY – GENEVA | +41.225.331.291

 THE PATIENT'S CHOICE IS TO DO SINUS LIFT

-THE PROCEDURE FOR PLACING AN IMPLANT-SUPPORTED BRIDGE IN MCI IN CASES WHERE VERTICAL AND HORIZONTAL BONE RESORPTION OF THE POSTERIOR WALL MAKES IT IMPOSSIBLE TO PLACE IMPLANTS IN THIS AREA.
+AN IMPLANT-SUPPORTED MCI BRIDGE WHEN VERTICAL AND HORIZONTAL BONE RESORPTION IN THE POSTERIOR WALL MAKES IT IMPOSSIBLE TO PLACE IMPLANTS IN THIS AREA.

-BUT THE ANTERIOR RESORPTION IS NOT TOO IMPORTANT AND ALLOWS THE PLACEMENT OF A FIRST BRIDGE IN ANTERIOR MCI ACCORDING TO OUR PROTOCOL “DAMAGE CONTROL” PROTOCOL.
+HOWEVER, IF THE ANTERIOR RESORPTION IS NOT TOO GREAT, A FIRST ANTERIOR MCI BRIDGE CAN BE PLACED USING OUR “DAMAGE CONTROL” PROTOCOL.
+“DAMAGE CONTROL” PROTOCOL.

 In this case, the patient decides to have a more extensive permanent MCI bridge in the posterior molar areas.